TimLindner/BayesianGrowthMixtureModels/README.md

 - [ ] In the introduction, indicate what is the goal of this repository
 - [ ] Include all R packages used
 - [ ] Create a test to check for newer versions of packages and bonus to have it in a CI
-- [ ] Simulation data (simulation cases 16, 17, and 17 v2) for Normal vs Poisson
-- [ ] Comparison strategy for Normal vs Poisson (model comparison metrics per simulation run: Bayes factor (using bridgesampling R package) and root mean squared error (over all sampling iterations))
+- [ ] Normal vs Poisson simulation cases 16, 17, and 17 v2
 - [ ] Quadratic trend components for Poisson model with three latent classes
 - [ ] Four latent classes